Log Management & SIEM

 IT security made in Germany.

-ProLog combines Log Management & SIEM: for highest data, IT and audit security in your company.
+ProLog combines log management & SIEM: for maximum data, IT and audit security in your company.

 ProLog is the powerful IT security solution from Germany that combines professional log management with SIEM.
-It was specially developed for critical infrastructures and thus offers you the highest security standard.
+It was specially developed for critical infrastructures and therefore offers you the highest security standard.

 Your advantages with ProLog